William Brittelle: Early life and education

 Brittelle was raised in rural North Carolina in a conservative Christian environment, an experience that later influenced his 2019 album Spiritual America.
 Though a trained composer and orchestrator, he has often expressed frustration and dissolution with the world of academia and the classical music industry in general.
 After being enrolled in a D.M.A. program at the Graduate Center of the City University of New York for a period of two years, Brittelle dropped out and re-enrolled privately with his primary teacher, Pulitzer Prize-winning composer David Del Tredici.
-In addition to Del Tredici, Brittelle's musical mentors have included Mike Longo (longtime pianist/arranger for Dizzy Gillespie), and punk guitarist Richard Lloyd of Television, with whom he briefly toured.
+In addition to Del Tredici, Brittelle's musical mentors have included Mike Longo (longtime pianist/arranger for Dizzy Gillespie), and punk guitarist Richard Lloyd of Television, with whom Brittelle briefly toured.

 During this time, Brittelle played in a number of post-punk and experimental bands and worked as booker for Sin-e, a heralded New York City music venue on the Lower East Side of Manhattan.
-However, during an afterparty for The Fall at the Knitting Factory, he severely injured his voice and couldn't talk for over six months.
+However, during an afterparty for The Fall at the Knitting Factory, he severely injured his voice and could not talk for ore than six months.
 During this time, he returned to composition, armed with the desire to incorporate disparate and oppositional influences into one vision.
 Brittelle has stated that his first album "Mohair Time Warp" written in the wake of his vocal injury, is the first example of work that represented the full breadth of his musical vision.
 The project featured Brittelle performatively lip-syncing to his own pre-recorded vocals while backed by an electro-acoustic chamber ensemble as he still suffered from vocal dysphonia upon the album's completion.